StenographyDev/legalmattic/Privacy-Policy.md

 Your privacy is critically important to us.
-At Stennography, we have a few fundamental principles:
+At Stenography, we have a few fundamental principles: